KennethK24/portfolio/README.md

 ## Takeaways

-#### The markdown files in each folder are the detailed summaries of the projects and the reasoning and methods of how I approached each part of the project that I've worked on.
+#### The markdown files in each folder are the detailed summaries of the projects, and the reasoning and methods of how I approached and completed each part of the project that I've worked on.

-#### They will be labled as "projectoverview.md", and each folder is structured so that upon reading the summary, and you are curious about further details that I did not mention, you are able to reference the actual project files that I've used to complete the assignment.
+#### They will be labled as "projectoverview.md".
+Each folder is structured so that upon reading the summary, if you are curious about further details that I did not mention, you are able to reference the actual project files that I've used to complete the assignment.